 Sweeping is a technique that’s most at home in heavy metal and neoclassical music.

-It can be a pain to get the hang of, but once you do it’s a trick that impresses audiences time and time again.
+It can be a pain to get the hang of, but once you’ve mastered these sweep picking patterns, you’ll impress audiences time and time again.

-It can sound tasteful when used sparingly, awesome when used in a big chunk and coolest, in my opinion, when played as sextruplets with a tap on the end!
+It can sound tasteful when used sparingly, awesome when used in a big chunk, and coolest, in my opinion, when played as sextuplets with a tap on the end.